 Excess moisture seeps in from the surrounding earth and can make basements damp and musty, and even encourage mold growth.
 A dehumidifier works to control moisture levels and keep your prized basement a healthy and comfortable environment.
 In an average Midwest climate, the Model 1850 is likely your best bet.

-The southern United States is home to high humidity and snowbirds—the smart ones among us who move from the north to warmer climates during the winter months.
+The southern United States is home to high humidity and snowbirds.
+The smart ones among us who move from the north to warmer climates during the winter months.
 Both of these factors can negatively impact the longevity and health of homes in this area.

 Humidity can build up while residents are away during the hottest summer months, potentially leading to structural damage and mold growth.
 When the homes are occupied, the air conditioner is usually running nonstop and that can lead to overcooling.
-A whole-home dehumidifier is perfect for climates with constant high humidity because it helps make the air conditioner more efficient.
+A Model 1830 is perfect for climates with constant high humidity because it helps make the air conditioner more efficient.
 It also keeps the entire home comfortable and free of wood rot and other moisture damage so you can focus on enjoying your winter getaway.

 Homes in this part of the country are often built with crawl spaces.
 When water gets into these areas, it can mean structural damage to the home and a shrinking condition for your wallet.
 What’s more is that excess moisture and temperature changes in the crawl space can travel up into the rest of the home, creating potential issues with mold, mildew, and insect infestations.